goncy/goncy/README.md

 # Goncy
-A bundle of shared resource I use in most of my projects
+A bundle of shared resources I use in most of my projects

 This contains:
 * [components](./packages/components)